-Come Join other jewelry artists for a fun afternoon of gathering, sharing, and using the Jansen jewelry studio facility.
+Come Join other jewelry artists for gathering, sharing, and using the Jansen jewelry studio facility.
 A general knowledge of jewelry tools and equipment is required and experience in this medium is essential.

 DATES & TIME:

-Jewelry Artists accept each year’s Out of the Box Jewelry Challenge – to make a bracelet inspired by a different theme.
-They all receive identical boxes of materials to use to design their bracelets, and are allowed to add additional materials if they desire.
-In October, the bracelets that we receive back from these artists are on display at the J.
+Each Fall, Jewelry Artists from around the country accept each year’s Falling Out of the Box Jewelry Challenge – to fabricate an object based on a different theme.
+They receive identical boxes of materials to use to design an original piece, and are allowed to add additional materials if they desire.

 During the Opening Reception, guests are invited to vote for their favorite bracelet to receive the People’s Choice Award.